 But you still have to plan ahead

 In New York, a law took effect in 2016 making pregnancy a qualifying event that triggers a special enrollment period (special enrollment periods allow people to obtain coverage outside the normal enrollment period).
 So women in New York who become pregnant outside of open enrollment have the opportunity to enroll in coverage for the first time or to switch plans, with an effective date of the first of the month in which the pregnancy is confirmed by a health care provider.
 A similar law takes effect in Connecticut in 2019 and in DC as of 2020.

 Advocates have been pushing to make pregnancy a qualifying event in every state.
-And HHS has considered it, but clarified in early 2015 that they had decided against making pregnancy a qualifying event.
-They could still change their mind in the future, and it’s certainly possible that some of the state-run exchanges could implement a special enrollment period for pregnant women in future years.
+HHS has considered it, but clarified in early 2015 that they had decided against making pregnancy a qualifying event.
+It’s possible, however, that some of the other state-run exchanges could implement a special enrollment period for pregnant women in future years.

 But for now, it’s important to keep in mind that while all ACA-compliant plans cover maternity, you cannot go uninsured and simply plan to enroll in a policy if and when you get pregnant.
 And if you have a grandmothered or grandfathered plan that doesn’t include maternity coverage, you cannot switch to a plan with maternity if you get pregnant – you’d have to wait until the next open enrollment, which only comes around once a year, unless you experience a qualifying event.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.